OpenVisualCloud/Media-Transport-Library/doc/build.md

 # Build Guide

-The build required 3 parts, build the DPDK library, the Intel® Media Transport Library on top of DPDK, and the sample application.
+Building the Intel® Media Transport Library requires three parts: building the DPDK library, building the Intel® Media Transport Library on top of DPDK, and building the sample application.

 ## 1. Install the build dependency